BharathKumarMurugan/todo-mini-project/README.md

 ## 🧪 Future Enhancements (Optional)

-- Retry & Dead Letter Queue for failed tasks
+- A separate authentication service.
-- WebSocket or polling to show real-time task processing
+- WebSocket or polling to show real-time task processing.
-- JWT-based authentication or OAuth integration
-- UI with React or Vue.js
-- RBAC/Permissions

----

-## 📌 Notes

-- All write operations (`POST`, `PUT`, `DELETE`) are **queued** and processed asynchronously by a Python worker.
-- The worker directly interacts with the database and logs processing events.
-- The client receives a **confirmation of queuing**, not immediate DB result.
-- Monitoring and logging are essential to understand system behavior.
+- Use a user database to store user details.
+- Use redis cache to store frequently access data.

 ---